Feeding Our Future: Federal charges and legal proceedings

-Defendants
+Responses

-Most, though not all, of those charged and convicted in the case were members of Minnesota's Somali American community, whether first-generation immigrants or native-born.
-Aimee Bock, the leader of Feeding our Future and a white woman, accused state agencies of discrimination against the Somali community in the months before charges were filed.
-A Somali American investigator for the Attorney General of Minnesota's office suggested that accusations of racism made against state agencies led to hesitancy in taking action against Feeding Our Future.
+Most, though not all, of those charged and convicted in the case were members of Minnesota's Somali American community.
+The case led to internal debate and discussion in the Minnesota Somali American community and broader political arena.
+Bock, the leader of Feeding our Future, accused state agencies of discrimination against the Somali community in the months before charges were filed.
+A report by Minnesota's Office of the Legislative Auditor found that the threat of "negative press" had an impact on regulation by the state.
+A former fraud investigator for the Attorney General of Minnesota's office, Kayseh Magan, suggested that state agencies were hesitant to take action against Feeding Our Future for fear of political backlash or being perceived as prejudiced.
+Joe Thompson, the lead prosecutor on the Feeding Our Future case, told the New York Times that "allegations of racism can be a reputation or career killer."

-The following table lists only those who pled guilty or were convicted by a jury; it does not include those who thus far have only been charged with crimes.
-It is up to date as of September 18, 2025.'